A Little Romance: Production

 Filming took place in Paris, France, as well as Verona, Venice and Veneto, Italy.
+Throughout the film, the principle characters go to the cinema and watch The Big Sleep, True Grit, and Hustle, as well as George Roy Hill's two Robert Redford/Paul Newman buddy pictures, The Sting, and Butch Cassidy and the Sundance Kid.
+Clips of these films are shown, either subtitled or dubbed into French or Italian.

 Reception

+Upon its release, A Little Romance received mixed opinions from critics.
 In his review in The New York Times, Vincent Canby described the film as "so ponderous it seems almost mean spirited.
 It's been a long time since I've seen a movie about boorish American tourists and felt sorry for the tourists—which is one of Mr. Hill's achievements here.
 I'm sure nothing mean-spirited was intended, but such is the film's effect.
 This may be the main hazard when one sets out to make a film so relentlessly sweet-tempered that it winds up—like Pollyana—alienating everyone not similarly affected."
 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four and wrote that it "gives us two movie kids in a story so unlikely I assume it was intended as a fantasy.
 And it gives us dialog and situations so relentlessly cute we want to squirm."
 Dale Pollock of Variety wrote, "The first film out of Orion Pictures' stable, 'A Little Romance' emerges as a classy winner.
 A charming blend of youthful innocence and guile, though the George Roy Hill film will need careful marketing to find its desired audience, which is larger than many may suppose."
 Gene Siskel of the Chicago Tribune gave the film three stars out of four and called it "a beguiling light romantic comedy ...
 It's a credit to the film's young actors, director George Roy Hill, and the screenplay that we as adults manage to care for these kids."
 Charles Champlin of the Los Angeles Times stated, "If it's about something, I can't discern what it is.
 But the unpatronizing treatment of the young people and the strong appeal of the actors who play the parts make for an invigorating film."
 Judith Martin of The Washington Post wrote, "The intentional comedy in the film always seems on the verge of working, but then is quickly bludgeoned to death ...
 Several of the actors have genuinely satirical approaches to characters who are too weighted with clichés to allow lightness."
 David Ansen of Newsweek remarked, "In its sweet, witty and modestly sentimental way, it delivers the romantic frissons that many star-studded, would-be blockbusters of the heart lumber in vain to achieve."